parsadehghanmanshadi/dos-sms/README.md

-# parsa-sms
+parsa sms can make dos sms in iran with 170 apis

-this file can make dos sms in iran with 170 apis
+the good thing is that it cannot be traced